Constellation-Labs/documentation-hub/validate/setup-guides/aws/sg.md

 ## Securing our EC2 Instance

-We need to restrict the access to our EC2 Instance down to just the essentials necessary for our future Node to operate properly.
+We need to restrict the access to our EC2 Instance down to just the essentials necessary for our future node to operate properly.
 We do not want our EC2 instance wide open and vulnerable to malicious actors out on the Internet.

 Your instances Firewall rules are called SGs for "security groups".
 This is similar to software firewall rule sets.